elizadunphy/governance-coordination-tracker/README.md

 ## 📌 Overview

-This project is an Excel-based governance and committee coordination tracking system designed to support executive offices, governance teams, operations units, and committee administration environments.

-The workbook demonstrates how governance activities, meetings, actions, and reporting can be managed through structured operational tracking and executive dashboard reporting.
+This dashboard was designed to help organisations manage governance activities, committee actions, meetings and operational reporting.

-The project was developed to reflect a practical governance and coordination reporting environment.
+It provides a structured approach to tracking governance activities, monitoring progress and supporting effective organisational coordination and decision-making through executive reporting and dashboard visualisation.

 ---